larsvinter/react-native-awesome-button/README.md

 ![Example code result](https://raw.githubusercontent.com/brentvatne/react-native-overlay/master/example.png)

-#### Advanced Example - Animated Login Button
+#### Advanced Example

-This shows how you might implement a button that transitions to a new state upon user click.
+This shows how you might implement an "animated login" button that transitions to a new state upon user click.
 Notice that you create an object that specifies the different states and then pass the prop buttonState to the button, when you want it to transition.

 ```javascript
 var React = require('react-native');